SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Action%20Definition.JPG)

 This action calls the [controller acton]((https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions)) "trigger" with "!w" as an argument in the Simulator Cntroller process.
 This sends the keyboard command Alt-w to the current simulator, thereby starting the windscreen wiper.
-This action may be activated by a voice command like "Can you start the windscreen wiper?" when using the *Conversation* booster, or it can be automatically triggered by the *Reasoning* booster, when event is signalled that tells that it just start raining.
+This action may be activated by a voice command like "Can you start the windscreen wiper?" when using the *Conversation* booster, or it can be automatically triggered by the *Reasoning* booster, when an event is signalled that tells that it just started raining.

 ## Managing Events